 The funding you are eligible for is determined by the number of people you employ, the annual payroll of your company and the age of the learner.
-Download our apprenticeship funding flowchart to determine your own funding situation.
+Apprenticeship Funding Flowchart to determine your own funding situation.

 The Government will pay 90 per cent of the tuition fees for apprentices of any age, for business who will not be paying the apprenticeship levy.

 Organisations are able to use their Apprenticeship Levy contributions to pay for the cost of tuition fees.
 For more information on the levy, read our Apprenticeship Funding Guide for Employers.

 Employers who do not have sufficient levy payments to cover the full cost of tuition fees, will also be eligible for the 90 per cent government funding.

 Apprentices are full-time employees and will be entitled to a wage and paid time off to study.
 We recommend a minimum starting salary of £12,000 per year, although some employers pay significantly more.